mlaursen/react-md/packages/typography/README.md

 <td><code>string | number | boolean | {} | ReactElement<any> | ReactNodeArray | ReactPortal | ((props: ITex...</code></td>
 <td><code>null</code></td>
 <td>
-This can either be any renderable element or a children callback function that gets provided the current class&#10;name.&#10;
+This can either be any renderable element or a children callback function that gets provided the current class name.
+<br /><br />
 </td>
 </tr>
 <tr>